eldraco/letsbet/README.md

-# letsbet
+# LetsBet
-A program to manage bets of multiple events between multiple people
+LetsBet is a program for people to bet on the outcome of different events and bet on their predictions.

+It is designed to distribute the winnings from a bet among participants based on both how accurate their predictions were and how much they bet.
+The goal is to ensure that participants who made more accurate predictions and bet more confidently are rewarded fairly, while others may owe beers or money.

-# Configure the events
+# First, define the events

 Edit `config.yaml`

 <img width="332" alt="image" src="https://github.com/user-attachments/assets/1d871268-5807-4af0-9680-d0c778a299d6">

-# Add the bets
+# Second, make people bet
 run `python letsbet.py`
 You can choose as unit of bets money or beers.
 Here is money.

 <img width="391" alt="image" src="https://github.com/user-attachments/assets/25a4c68d-6490-4166-9439-60b5cc7e334d">

-# Result computation
+# Finally, compute results

 Just run `python compute_payouts.py` and add the correct final values to let the program compute how won or lost